Topology optimization of nonlinear forced response curves via reduction on spectral submanifolds: Numerical examples

 We then compare the FRCs of these two optimal layouts.
 The FRCs under forcing amplitude $ f^{\mathrm{ext}}= 5 \times 10^{9}$ are shown in the lower-left panel of Fig~\ref{fig:optSoften-gamma_0001}, from which we can see that the peak of FRC of $c_\mathrm{nl}$ is lower than that of $c_{\gamma}$.
 To observe the softening behavior more clearly, we increase the forcing amplitude to $f^{\mathrm{ext}} = 2 \times 10^{10}$.
 As seen in the lower-middle panel of Fig~\ref{fig:optSoften-gamma_0001}, the peak of FRC of $c_\mathrm{nl}$ is still lower than that of $c_{\gamma}$.
 Also, the softening behavior can be observed clearly for both optimal layouts.
 Further, two SN bifurcation points emerge as the forcing amplitude increases.

 Similar to the case of hardening optimization, we perform parameter continuation of the SN bifurcation points with varying forcing amplitude $\epsilon = [0.01,1.2]\epsilon_o$.
 The projections of the obtained SN bifurcation curves are shown in the lower-right panel of Fig~\ref{fig:optSoften-gamma_0001}, from which we can see that the vibration amplitude of SN bifurcation points of $c_\mathrm{nl}$ is lower than that of $c_{\gamma}$.
 Therefore, the optimized structure $c_\mathrm{nl}$ demonstrates consistently enhanced resistance to external disturbances compared to $c_{\gamma}$ under various forcing amplitudes.
-Finally, we examine the computational performance for the case of $\gamma_{\mathrm{target}} = -1 \times 10^{-3}$, as summarized in Table~\ref{tab:comp_perf_ex2}.
+Finally, we examine the computational performance for the case of $\gamma_{\mathrm{target}} = -1 \times 10^{-3}$, as summarized in Table~\ref{tab:comp_perf_ex2}.~The stopping criteria for $c_\gamma$ and $c_{\text{nl}}$ here are the same as that of Table~\ref{tab:comp_perf_ex2_gamma1e-3}.

+Similar to Sec.~\ref{ssec: example1}, we find that modes are well separated such that neither modal collisions nor internal resonances occur in this example.
+Detailed results and analysis are shown in Appendix~\ref{appD3: test_mode_collisions_ex2}.
+In addition, results in the appendix show that the initial and optimized structures exhibit similar linear modal shapes for the first mode, which again indicates that the consistency of master mode is ensured in the optimization process.

+The optimization results presented in this subsection show that the optimal layouts consistently exhibit hardening behavior when $\gamma_{\text{target}} > 0$ and softening behavior when $\gamma_{\text{target}} < 0$.
+This indicates that the proposed optimization framework can steer the nonlinear dynamic response of the structure toward a hardening/softening behavior.
+Further, a comparison with the reference formulation in Eq.~\eqref{eq:opt-gamma} shows that Eq.~\eqref{eq:opt-rho_max} achieves concurrent minimization of the peak amplitude of FRC and the regulation of backbone curve.